tibbben/teaching.data.literacy/UM_DataManagementClass/README.md

-##Data Management in the Reseach Environment
+##Data Management in the Research Environment

 This folder contains the *working* syllabus and lectures for a two-unit data management class to be taught at the Rosensteil School of Marine and Atmospherics Sciences at the University of Miami in the Spring of 2016.